rvcgit/dzen2bar/README.md

 * xorg-transset [ optional for dzen bar transparency ]
 * added mpd playlist window popup in the fav menu. for those who use mpd
 # clone repo / download & extract zip
-* move contents of "bin" folder to $HOME/.bin folder [ dont forget to do chmod to make all scripts executable ]
+* move contents of "bin" folder to $HOME/.bin folder; make all files executable; give sym link to dzenbar in your PATH [$HOME/.local/bin OR $HOME/bin OR /usr/local/bin]
 * PATH=$HOME/.bin:$PATH && export PATH [run this to set PATH with $HOME/.bin
 * move contents of the "conkys" folder to $HOME/.conky/
 * check and edit openweather & local-weather scripts for location settings